hdShang/arxiv-daily/docs/cs-CL/2025-05-01/papers/250500661v3-on-the-generalization-of-language-models-from-in-context-learning-an.md

 ---
 layout: default
-title: On the generalization of language models from in-context learning and finetuning: a controlled study
+title: "On the generalization of language models from in-context learning and finetuning: a controlled study"
 ---

 # On the generalization of language models from in-context learning and finetuning: a controlled study